yekhanfir/LLM-Powered-Chatbot/README.md

 * This project provides a script (`data/generate_data.py`) for generating chatbot training data from multiple Hugging Face datasets.
 * Update `data/data_generation_config.yml` with your desired Hugging Face dataset names and output path.
-* Run `python data/generate_data.py` to generate the training data.
+* Update `python data/generate_data.py` to adapt the preprocessing to your chosen datasets.

 **Note:** This script is an example and might require modification depending on your specific datasets.